boazsegev/iodine/README.md

 bundler exec iodine -p $PORT -t 16 -w 1
 ```

+### Heap Fragmentation Protection

+Iodine includes a network oriented custom memory allocator, with very high performance.

+This allows the heap to be divided, naturally, into long-living objects (allocated normally) and short living objects (allocated using the iodine allocator).

+This approach helps to minimize heap fragmentation for long running processes.

+It's still recommended to consider [jemalloc](http://jemalloc.net) or other allocators to mitigate the heap fragmentation that would be caused by Ruby's internal memory management.

 ### Static file serving support

 Iodine supports an internal static file service that bypasses the Ruby layer  and serves static files directly from "C-land".